COVID-19 Contact Tracing in Schools

 Monitoring contacts for signs and symptoms of COVID-19, and

-Connecting contacts with services they might need during the self-quarantine period.
+Connecting connections with services they might need during the self-quarantine period.

 Monarch in the Time of COVID-19

-Aimed towards enabling organizations and schools to prepare for and respond to the COVID-19 pandemic, Monarch’s COVID-19 Response Suite leverages Monarch’s powerful edge-based computing capabilities.
+Aimed towards enabling organizations and schools to prepare for and respond to COVID-19.
+Monarch’s COVID-19 Response Suite leverages Monarch’s powerful edge-based computing capabilities.

 Monarch’s COVID-19 Response Suite includes: